Senior couple looking at an iPad.

 • young people’s attitudes to older people.

-All participants will receive reimbursement and a participation certificate.
+All participants receive reimbursement and a participation certificate.

 Social enterprise

-A social enterprise will be set up to work with our partner organisations and participants to demonstrate the technologies that have been used.
+A social enterprise is being set up to work with our partner organisations and participants to demonstrate the technologies that have been used.

 This will carry forward the development and implementation of technologies, and continue to engage with young people within digital development.